LeandroBirth/-Tax-Document-Processing-System/README.md

-# Tax Document Processing System
+# Tax Files Processing System

 This project is an automated tax document processing system built using [N8N](https://n8n.io/) for workflow automation, OpenAI, AWS, and [Supabase](https://supabase.com/) with Postgres for backend and database management.
 It integrates various technologies and APIs to process and analyze documents, audio, and text data related to tax processing.